mysql/mysql-utilities/doc/man/mysqlserverclone.rst

 -----------

 This utility permits an administrator to start a new instance of a running server.
-The utility will create a new datadir (--new-data), and start the server with a socket file.
+The utility creates a new datadir (:option:`--new-data`), and starts the server with a socket file.
 You can optionally add a password for the login user account on the new instance.

 OPTIONS